What is CVRM?

 Take action for your health

-• Check in regularly with your healthcare providers to get the treatment most appropriate for you, and guidance on how best to manage your condition and make positive lifestyle changes.
+• Check in regularly with your healthcare providers to get the treatment most appropriate for you, and expert guidance on how best to manage your condition and make positive lifestyle changes.

 • Follow a healthy diet rich in fruit and vegetables, whole grains and lean protein, and low in processed food, added sugar and salt.
-This provides your body with the best fuel to function optimally and maintain a healthy weight.
+This provides your body with the best fuel to function well and maintain a healthy weight.

 • Stop smoking: it’s one of the best gifts you can give yourself.